toblinkz/doc-ssr-test/content/messaging.md

 Channel | Description |
 --- | --- |
-generic | This channel is used to send promotional messages and messages to phone number not on dnd | dnd | On this channel all your messages  deliver whether there is dnd restriction or not on the phone number | whatsapp | This channel sends messages via WhatsApp |
+generic | This channel is used to send promotional messages and messages to phone number not on dnd | dnd | On this channel all your messages  deliver whether there is <a href="https://termii.medium.com/the-dnd-service-in-nigeria-everything-you-need-to-know-72b7247e3968" target="_blank" style="text-decoration:underline">dnd restriction</a> or not on the phone number | whatsapp | This channel sends messages via WhatsApp |